Latest MM MOTD

 Dear RHESSI Collaborators,

-Solar activity is at low levels.
-The largest event since the last
+Solar activity continues at extremely low levels.
+The solar disk

 See http://www.SolarMonitor.org for images and